 What would I do in another way if I would go kitesurfing to Boa Vista again?

-- I would make Boa Vista a part of a whole Cap Verde-trip, and check out the other islands too, like Sal, Santiago and Faro.
+- I would make Boa Vista a part of a whole Cap Verde-trip, and check out the other islands too, like Sal, Santiago, and Faro.

-But I would live in the city just like this time, our hotel was great, and I would probably also have the Buccaneers kite & surf centre as my starting point again.
+But I would live in the city just like this time, our hotel was great, and I would probably also have the Buccaneers kite & surf center as my starting point again.
 Kitesurfing at Boa Vista is a good alternative for December to March, try it if you are able to!